 Several pain medications can be used during labor.
-Talk to your doctor or midwife about the risks and benefits of each one.
+Atlantic Health System recommends that you talk to your doctor or midwife about the risks and benefits of each one:

 Analgesics can be given as a shot or intravenously.
 These medications won’t usually slow labor or interfere with contractions, but they may cause you to feel sleepy or nauseous.
 Analgesics given too close to the time of delivery may cause the baby to be sleepy right after birth.